 Powering VR and the Future of Unified Experience

-The age old discussion of “device specific experiences vs unified experiences” was examined at length by Jen Luker and Eric Vicenti – and whilst it was clear that both parties had the users best experience at heart, they had wildly different viewpoints as to how that may be achieved.
-Jen argued that each piece of hardware has its own capabilities and accessibility strengths, and that these should be played to.
-Eric on the other hand argued that we’re now approaching an era of development in which we don’t need to accept this any more, and we can look to a future of the unified experience.
+The age-old discussion of “device-specific experiences vs unified experiences” was examined at length by Jen Luker and Eric Vicenti – and whilst it was clear that both parties had the users best experience at heart, they had wildly different viewpoints as to how that may be achieved.
+Jen argued that each piece of hardware has its own capabilities and accessibility strengths and that these shou ld be played too.
+Eric on the other hand argued that we’re now approaching an era of development in which we don’t need to accept this anymore, and we can look to a future of the unified experience.

 Airbnb and the Technical Issues of React Native

-The most interesting part of the panel was a six minute post mortem of the Airbnb post, with most of the panel weighing in.
+The most interesting part of the panel was a six-minute post mortem of the Airbnb post, with most of the panel weighing in.
 Hoping this might be addressed, I captured the segment on video and (posting with permission from Todd at Infinite Red) have put it on YouTube to review – check it out at https://youtu.be/Jn5mKKVbeTg.
 The points raised were fascinating, but the general consensus was that there were 3 fundamental causes for the Airbnb post.
-The first was that they were encountering technical issues with React Native, which Facebook have acknowledged and indeed believe will be fixed with their rewrite.
+The first was that they were encountering technical issues with React Native, which Facebook has acknowledged and indeed believe will be fixed with their rewrite.
 Secondly, these issues were exasperated by the fact they were approaching React Native from a brownfield point of view, hoping to reduce the complexity of introducing new features when in fact that was likely not to be the case.
-Finally, and perhaps most importantly – those in the room felt the post highlighted cultural problems at Airbnb in relation to their support of React Native, in other words they were simply actively resistant to it.
-Ultimately, React Native requires developer buy in, and just like any other technology it is doomed to fail in an environment where buy in doesn’t occur.
+Finally, and perhaps most importantly – those in the room felt the post highlighted cultural problems at Airbnb in relation to their support of React Native, in other words, they were simply actively resistant to it.
+Ultimately, React Native requires developer buy-in, and just like any other technology it is doomed to fail in an environment where buy-in doesn’t occur.

 ReasonML, SVG and “Good Enough isn’t Good Enough”

 The penultimate talk of the day was from Ori Harel discussing the use of SVG within React Native apps.
-Ori started simple and worked his way up in complexity right to animated D3 graphs, providing sample code through.
-Having used some of the suggestions Ori made in some of our own apps at Komodo, I can definitely attest to them.
+Ori started simple and worked his way up in complexity right to animated D3 graphs, providing sample code.
+Having used some of the suggestions Ori made in some of our own apps at KOMODO, I can definitely attest to them.